News & Articles

 E. Avoiding predators/protecting young

 You guessed it, the best answer is all of the above!
-The U.S. National Park Service (NPS) celebrates its 100th anniversary this year, so we at CavCom thought it would be fitting to turn our ears to the great outdoors.
+The U.S. National Park Service (NPS) recently celebrated its 100th anniversary, so we at CavCom thought it would be fitting to turn our ears to the great outdoors.
 The NPS believes that natural sounds are an important part of the human experience that connect us to the splendor of nature, and that those resources must be protected.
 NPS goals for acoustic resource management are: "to protect the acoustic environment itself, cultural landscapes, wilderness character, wildlife communication and behavior, wildlife habitat, and ecological processes."

 NPS Sound Map: dark blue areas represent the most quiet spaces, while light yellow areas indicate highest average daily noise levels (source: NPS.gov)

-How sounds are measured by the NPS Natural Sounds and Night Skies Division; listen to sample digital audio recordings and access detailed noise monitoring reports
+Listen to sample audio recordings and access detailed noise monitoring reports

 Teach young people about natural soundscapes and protecting against noise pollution